 At the same time, I-40 was being built, which closely followed Route 66, with the exception of the stretch between Ash Fork and Kingman, where Route 66 took a more northerly, less direct route.
 Bypassing the community, it was yet another blow to the local economy, which has never fully recovered.
 Unfortunately, it was during this time that the historic Escalante Hotel was demolished.

 Today; however, the small population continues, supported by five flagstone yards, ranching, mining, and a new generation of Route 66 travelers.
-The Mother Road through Ash Fork, continues to serve as as a main thoroughfare through town, now known as Park Avenue.
-A few historic buildings and some old railroad company houses can be seen along this old portion of pavement.
+The Mother Road through Ash Fork continues to serve as a main thoroughfare through town, now known as Park Avenue.
+A few historic buildings and some old railroad company houses can be seen along this old portion of the pavement.

-This historic community features the Ash Fork Route 66 Museum, located at 901 W. Old Route 66, which displays not only Route 66 memorabilia, but, more exhibits and information on area history.
-There are also several photo opportunities to be found at Desoto’s Beauty, Barber and Gift Shop, located at 314 West Lewis Avenue, the Oasis Lounge at 424 Park Avenue, and the Ranch House Cafe at 111 W Park Avenue.
+This historic community features the Ash Fork Route 66 Museum, located at 901 W. Old Route 66, which displays not only Route 66 memorabilia but, more exhibits and information on area history.
+There are also several photo opportunities to be found at Desoto’s Beauty Barber and Gift Shop, located at 314 West Lewis Avenue, the Oasis Lounge at 424 Park Avenue, and the Ranch House Cafe at 111 W Park Avenue.
 This small town is called home to about 450 people today.